 Document Picker Security Settings

 Note: The iOS Document Provider functionality does not alert providers (for example, Box) about which app is making the request.
-As a result, Box does not currently have a way to provide a white list (the ability for an Admin to sanction which apps are allowed to access files on Boxlike Document Provider).
-Currently, an Admin cannot restrict users to Box as a Document Provider with only iAnnotate and block other third-party apps.
-Box allows all apps or none at all.
+As a result, Box does not currently have a way to provide an allow list (the ability for an Admin to sanction which apps are allowed to access files on Box ﹣ like Document Provider).

 The Microsoft Excel Example

 Following up on the Microsoft Excel example, here is the process when an Excel user opens a file using Box:

 - The users verify that their admin has enabled the Open files in external applications settings.
 If the Admin has disabled these settings (and, consequently, Document Provider), users will not be able to access their Box files from the Document Picker window.